lyndskg/eli5-chrome/README.md

 <a name="conc"></a>
 ## Conclusion

-ELI5 Explorer aims to bridge the gap between complex terminology and easy comprehension for all users.
+`eli5-chrome` aims to bridge the gap between complex terminology and easy comprehension for all users.
 By utilizing the power of community-driven explanations from r/ELI5 and cutting-edge ML techniques, this extension can become an invaluable tool for individuals seeking simple yet accurate insights into challenging concepts.
-With the support and collaboration of contributors, we can make ELI5 Explorer an indispensable resource for internet users worldwide.
+With the support and collaboration of contributors, we can make `eli5-chrome` an indispensable resource for internet users worldwide.
 Let's simplify knowledge and promote understanding together!

 Embark on a journey of knowledge exploration with `eli5-chrome` today and witness the power of simplified explanations at your fingertips.\